citizenfx/fivem-docs/content/docs/scripting-manual/runtimes/csharp.md

 ## Creating your project
-1. Open a command window by pressing `Win + R`, you should have a console like the one below:
+1. Open a command window by pressing `Win + R` and enter `cmd`, you should have a console like the one below:

 ![screenshot-1](/csharp-tut-1.png)